Autocar Company

-Their last cars of their own manufactures were produced in 1911; after that the company continued as a maker of severe-duty trucks.
+Their last cars of their own manufacture were produced in 1911; after that the company continued as a maker of severe-duty trucks.
 The Autocar Company was taken over 42 years later, in 1953, by White Motor Corporation (established 1900), which made Autocar their top-of-the-line brand for continuing producing heavy-duty industrial trucks.
 White Motors was in turn taken over 28 years later by Volvo Trucks of Sweden in 1981, with Autocar continuing as a separate division.
 In 2001, Autocar was acquired by GVW Group, LLC, which revived Autocar as an independent company.
 Autocar now builds four models of custom-engineered heavy-duty trucks and has regained leading positions in several vocational segments.